RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling: Conclusion

 This paper proposes the \rat structure, an intermediate architecture between RNN and attention.
 It segments sequences into chunks, applies \rnn within each chunk to capture local dependencies, and employs \attn across chunks to model long-range dependencies.
 We detail its architectural design and investigate its combination with the sliding-window attention mechanism.
 Experimental results across various settings demonstrate the efficiency and accuracy benefits of \rat, highlighting its potential for future language model development.

 \textbf{Limitations.} Due to resource constraints and the exploratory nature of this work, our experiments are limited to models with up to 1.3B parameters.
 We have not yet scaled \rat to larger language models such as 7B or 14B to confirm our results hold at that scale.
 Additionally, we did not adopt supervised fine-tuning techniques commonly used in current industry practices, which typically involve substantial data resources and many engineering details.
 Instead, we followed a more classical approach based on train-test splits to evaluate performance, as our focus lies primarily on architectural design during pretraining.
-Lastly, RAT may still face length generalization issues from positional encoding, similar to attention.
-But as shown in \autoref{appendix:subsec:generalization}, this can be significantly reduce by shorter inter-chunk attention spans, and we also explore the use of NoPE.
+Lastly, \rat may still face length generalization issues from positional encoding, similar to attention.
+But as shown in \autoref{appendix:subsec:generalization}, this can be significantly reduced by shorter inter-chunk attention spans, and we also explore the use of NoPE. \begin{ack} We sincerely thank the RCP and the SCITAS team at EPFL for GPU support.
+We also thank the Swiss AI Initiative and the Swiss National Supercomputing Centre (CSCS) for supporting this work through grants under project IDs a06 and a10.
+We thank Skander Moalla, Anja Surina, and Lars Quaedvlieg for helpful discussion on SFT tasks.
+We extend our appreciation to Karin Getaz for administrative support. \end{ack}